 Does your hospital use intensivists?

 Use The Leapfrog Group’s Hospital Compare tool to determine if hospitals in your area meet the Leapfrog guidelines for intensivists (look under the Critical Care tab).
 If your hospital does not use intensivists, reach out to the administration, and let them know of your concern.
 If at all possible, try to use hospitals that have intensivists – your life might depend on it.

 For more tools you can use to evaluate hospitals, visit the Zaggo resource center.

-What should patients and families do about the lack of ICU staffing requirements?
+What should patients and families inadequate ICU staffing?

 Be involved!
 Patients and families can play a critical role in the care and outcome of ICU patients.
 Even when ICUs have adequate staff, it’s important to be involved.